MLH/Getting-Started-with-Taipy/readme.md

 You can take what you already know and expand upon your knowledge by digging into the resources linked below.
 In addition, if you want a solid resource for building out your own data dashboard, check out this video on the [Taipy Youtube channel](https://www.youtube.com/watch?v=0KlZ3IDFJz4&t=1s&ab_channel=Taipy) (which this tutorial was based on).

-One thing to note, Taipy is a relatively new resource so if you have issues or encounter any roadblocks while developing, I would highly recommend you joining the [Taipy discord](https://hackp.ac/taipy-discord) and dropping your questions there.
-Additionally, leaving an issue on their [GitHub](https://hackp.ac/taipy-github) repository or asking a Taipy related question on Stack Overflow would be a huge help to future builders who may encounter similar problems.
+One thing to note, Taipy is a relatively new resource so if you have issues or encounter any roadblocks while developing, I would highly recommend you join the [Taipy discord](https://hackp.ac/taipy-discord) and drop your questions there.
+Additionally, leaving an issue on their [GitHub](https://hackp.ac/taipy-github) repository or asking a Taipy-related question on Stack Overflow would be a huge help to future builders who may encounter similar problems.

 If you find it useful, be sure to add a star to the Taipy GitHub repository!